 Real Estate Inventory Duncan & Cowichan valley

-The board-wide benchmark price of a single-family home reached $816,700 in September, up 14 per cent from one year ago but down by three per cent from August.
-In the apartment category, the benchmark price was $425,800 last month, a 15 per cent increase from September 2021 and down four per cent from August.
-The year-over-year benchmark price of a townhouse increased by 14 per cent to $597,500, but it dropped by three per cent from August.
+The board-wide benchmark price (MLS® Home Price Index) of a single-family home was $776,200 in September 2023, up two per cent from one year ago and one per cent from August.
+In the apartment category, the benchmark price was $399,100 last month, a one per cent increase from September 2022 and up slightly from August.
+The year-over-year benchmark price of a townhouse was $556,400 in September, up slightly from last September and one per cent lower than in August.

-Benchmark prices for single-family homes decreased from August to September in nearly every zone, but prices are still higher than in 2021.
-In Campbell River, the benchmark price of a single-family home hit $710,100 in September, up by 11 per cent from the previous year.
-In the Comox Valley, the year-over-year benchmark price rose by 13 per cent to $864,300.
-The Cowichan Valley reported a benchmark price of $838,400, an increase of 14 per cent from September 2021.
-Nanaimo’s benchmark price rose by 15 per cent, reaching $843,000, while the Parksville-Qualicum area saw its benchmark price increase by 12 per cent to $937,800.
-The cost of a benchmark single-family home in Port Alberni reached $579,800, up 18 per cent from the previous year.
-For the North Island, the benchmark price of a single-family home rose by 24 per cent to $487,800.
+In Campbell River, the benchmark price of a single-family home was $668,600 last month, up one per cent from the previous year.
+The Comox Valley’s year-over-year benchmark price rose by six per cent to $842,000.
+In the Cowichan Valley, the benchmark price was $788,600, a one per cent increase from September 2022.
+Nanaimo’s year-over-year benchmark price rose slightly to $802,000, while the Parksville-Qualicum area saw its benchmark price increase by two per cent to $891,800.
+The cost of a benchmark single-family home in Port Alberni was $538,000, up two per cent from the previous year.
+For the North Island, the benchmark price of a single-family home decreased by nine per cent to $438,300.

 Please note: The Vancouver Island Real Estate Board (VIREB) transitioned to a new MLS® System in July 2020 and now uses a significantly different data model, which has affected our categories and terminology.
 For the board-supplied graphs, single-family is now referred to as single-family detached, apartment as condo apartment, and townhouse as row/townhouse, which now includes patio homes.
 However, when reporting HPI numbers, VIREB still refers to single-family, apartment, and townhouse in the media release.